 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
-Shadow HRA: Could the proposal have likely significant effects on the ppSPA? likely significant effects on the Humber Estuary sites in itself, but significant effects could arise in- combination with development in surrounding local authority areas.
+Shadow HRA: Could the proposal have likely significant effects on the ppSPA? effects on the Humber Estuary sites in itself, but significant effects could arise in- combination with development in surrounding local authority areas.
 This site is located over 21km from Sherwood Forest Visitor Centre.
 The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
-Therefore, this should be considered further at the Appropriate Assessment stage. meet in order to be acceptable.
+Therefore, this should be considered further at the Appropriate Assessment stage. acceptable.
 In order to be precautionary, the screening of this policy considers the provision for up to 14 hectares of employment land and up to 1,600 new dwellings.
 The site is located approximately 15km away from the ppSPA, and comprises a former power station including buildings, hardstanding and amenity grassland.
 The provision of new homes and economic development is likely to relate to an increase in population and therefore result in an increase in traffic flows on roads throughout the District.
 The nearest direct strategic road is approximately 2.5km away, however given the sites close proximity to Retford and Worksop, it is likely that residents and commuters will travel to and from these destinations.
 This in-combination with other policies, namely those that would result in additional development in the District.
 The site includes areas of wetland, arable, grassland and scrub, which could be suitable for breeding and

 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
 Shadow HRA: Could the proposal have likely significant effects on the ppSPA? foraging habitat for woodlark and nightjar.
 The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
 Therefore this policy could result in effects arising from increased recreation on the ppSPA.
 Therefore this should be considered further at the Appropriate Assessment stage.
-Delivering Economic Prospe rity (Policies ST7-ST14) ST7 - Provision of Land for Employment Development (Employment development at Bassetlaw Garden Village (10ha), Apleyhead Junction, Worksop (118.7ha) and High Marnham Green Energy Hub Economic development Increase in vehicle traffic Air pollution Physical loss and damage of off-site habitat Degradation of water quality Humber Estuary SAC, SPA and Ramsar site Uncertain: water quality The screening of this policy considers the provision of employment development land at three locations, these Sherwood Forest ppSPA Uncertain: air pollution, non- physical disturbance and loss / damage to off-site habitat The screening of this policy considers the provision of employment development land at three locations, these
+Delivering Economic Prosper ity (Policies ST7-ST14) ST7 - Provision of Land for Employment Development at Bassetlaw Garden Village (10ha) and Apleyhead Junction, Worksop (118.7ha)) Economic development Increase in vehicle traffic Air pollution Physical loss and damage of off-site habitat n/a n/a Sherwood Forest ppSPA Uncertain: air pollution, non- physical disturbance and loss / damage to off-site habitat The screening of this policy considers the provision of employment development land at three locations, these have all been assessed separately in their own policies: (ST3: Bassetlaw Garden Village, 9: Site SEM001 - Apleyhead Junction).
+This policy is likely to lead to an overall increase in vehicular traffic as a result of commuters travelling to these sites.
+Therefore, this policy